lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-protocol-exercises.rst

 7. Draft a parent-facing study description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Write a :ref:`purpose` field for a Lookit study.
+Write a :ref:`purpose` field for a CHS study.
 The study can be:

-* Something you're planning to run on Lookit
+* Something you're planning to run on CHS
 * Something you've run in your lab before, or a favorite study from another lab that you're familiar with
 * Or if you don't have anything in mind: try writing a purpose field for a study about `infant-directed speech preference <https://psyarxiv.com/s98ab>`_.

-Post your draft description of the study purpose in the Lookit Slack workspace (#researchers) for feedback (yes, really!).
+Post your draft description of the study purpose in the Lookit/CHS Slack workspace (#researchers) for feedback (yes, really!).

 Look for other tutorial participants' drafts to give feedback on too!
 As you read, consider: